deathaplenty/Auramance/src/collections/_skills/utility/brewing.md

 utility: true
 ---

 This skill measures the character's ability to create useful liquid concoctions.
 At low skill levels, the character can make simple brews such as drinking alcohol and poisons.
-When this skill is combined with Development, potions with magical effects can be created.
+At medium levels, medicines and antidotes can be created.
+At high levels, magic ingredients can be used to create potions.

 # Notable Ranks
 - 0: Cannot use this skill